dotnet/linker/docs/serialization.md

 ## History

 The linker has historically been used for Xamarin scenarios that use reflection-based serializers like XmlSerializer, since before the introduction of the trim analysis warnings.
 There were limited heuristics to satisfy some simple uses of serializers.
-To provide backwards compatibility for such scenarios, the linker has an optional flag that makes some simple cases "just work", albeit in an opaque and unpredictable way.
+To provide backwards compatibility for such scenarios, the linker has built-in heuristics that makes some simple cases "just work", albeit in an opaque and unpredictable way.

-This flag should be avoided if possible, but it may be necessary when using legacy serializers that don't provide source generators or a similar solution that is statically analyzable.
+Consider disabling this behavior by passing `--disable-serialization-discovery` if possible, but it may be necessary when using legacy serializers that don't provide source generators or a similar solution that is statically analyzable.
 The following is a description of the heuristics for anyone who is unfortunate enough to have to rely on this behavior.

 ## Heuristics

-To turn on the serializer heuristics, pass "--keep-serialization".
+Serialization discovery is enabled by default, and can be disabled by passing `--disable-serialization-discovery`.
 There are three parts to the heuristics:
 - Root type discovery: logic to discover types which are considered for serialization
 - Type graph: recursive logic to build a set of types to consider for serialization, starting from the roots
 - Preservation logic: what the linker does with the discovered types